 Varanasi, also called Benares, Banaras or Kashi, is the holiest city in the world for Hindus and Jains.
-Its also the place where Buddhism was founded.
+It’s also the place where Buddhism was founded.
 Every year countless pilgrims visit the city by the Ganges to remit their sins or to die and release their souls for eternity.

 City of Shiva, City of lights, City of temples.
 Varanasi with its labyrinth streets, its ghats on the river shores, its poetic fog, and its mystical spirit is also the destination of pilgrimage for many photographers visiting India.
 And of course every person who has crossed this place once in their life can understand.
 There is something magic about Varanasi.
 Not just something that you see but something that you feel.
-And thats where the real challenge for photographers is.
+And that’s where the real challenge for photographers is.

-In a way its easy to take good pictures there, there is so much going on, the place is so extraordinary that everyone can capture incredible moments and unbelievable scenes.
+In a way it’s easy to take good pictures there, there is so much going on, the place is so extraordinary that everyone can capture incredible moments and unbelievable scenes.
 But how do you describe its strange beauty and celestial energy?
 How do you give a new vision of a place that has been photographed so many times that it became its own stereotype?
 How do you show its soul?

 Many photographers have tried; here are a few who succeeded in creating their own story about the city of thousands histories and faces.